Personalized. Professional. Proven.

 No, eczema is not contagious.
 While the exact cause behind eczema is unknown, it’s thought to be a hereditary condition that develops during childhood.

-Yes, eczema patches are usually itchy and cause much discomfort.
-To help reduce itchiness, wear and use soothing materials (for instance, avoid itchy wool), moisturize regularly, avoid hot water, and protect your skin from harsh winds.
+Yes, eczema patches are usually itchy and can cause much discomfort.
+To help reduce itchiness avoid itchy fabrics such as wool, moisturize regularly, avoid hot water, and protect your skin from harsh winds.

 Currently, there is no cure for eczema.
 However, there are certain steps you can take to reduce flare-ups and alleviate symptoms to minimize discomfort.
 At Cumberland Dermatology, our board-certified dermatologists are experts in helping our patients better manage their eczema with an effective treatment plan.